coldbox-modules/sendgrid-sdk/README.md

 Note: SendGrid uses a Bearer API token header for authentication with their API.
-The SendGrid API Keys can have different permissions granted and email address validation is typically seperate from all other permission sets.
+The SendGrid API Keys can have different permissions granted and email address validation is typically separate from all other permission sets.

 ```
 moduleSettings = {
     "sendgrid-sdk" = {
-        emailValidationAPIKey = ""
+        "emailValidationAPIKey" = getSystemSetting( "SENDGRID_SDK_EMAIL_VALIDATION_API_KEY", "" )
     }
 };
 ```